Arnoloh/Confloose/README.md

     - make clean
   			Erases the executable

-If training, the progress of the network is displayed Else, the program ask 2 input and display the prediction.
+If training, the progress of the network is displayed.
+Else, the program ask 2 input and display the prediction.
 >        Exemple: Enter two inputs (X Y) or (2 2) to exit:
 >        42sh$>    1 0